1jour1vin

 delicate

-Rosenberg means "Mountain of Roses," a land of poetry and vineyards, and is the emblem of the Barmès Buecher family.
-This Riesling highlights the full potential of its terroir with delicate aromas of citrus and crisp fruit, a salty and pure palate, and a long, captivating finish.
+Rosenberg, meaning "Mountain of Roses," is a land of poetry and vineyards and serves as the emblem of the Barmès Buecher family.
+This Riesling showcases the full potential of its terroir with delicate aromas of citrus and crisp fruit, a clean, mineral-driven palate, and a long, captivating finish.
 A magnificent discovery!

 Buy your Barmès-Buecher wines at the best price in a private sale!